 - Including 2-3 portions of fish per week.
 At least two of these should be 'oily' (such as herring, mackerel, sardines, kippers, pilchards, salmon, or fresh tuna).

-See separate leaflet in this series, called Healthy Eating, which gives more details.
+See separate leaflet called Healthy Eating for more details.
 Also, many books on food and health give details.
 Your practice nurse or dietician may also be able to help.

 Top tip: low-fat foods are generally best.
 But remember, some low-fat foods and drinks such as alcohol, sugary drinks, and sweets, are still high in calories.